Don’t go in blind!

 Interior design by Third Avenue Studio

-For blinds, one of the easiest to maintain would be the roller blinds, and these gray perforated roller blinds from END Curtain are a top contender – as there are no slats to dust off individually, all you have to do is spot clean it on occasion or hand-wash!
+For blinds, one of the easiest to maintain would be the roller blinds, and these gray black out roller blinds from END Curtain are a top contender – as there are no slats to dust off individually, all you have to do is spot clean it on occasion!

 4. Does it offer light control